José Norton de Matos: 1880s

-After attending college in Braga, and attending the Escola Académica in Lisbon in 1880, Norton de Matos became part of the mathematics faculty at the University of Coimbra in 1884.
-He later went to military school and, in 1898, departed for Portuguese India.
-There, he began his career in colonial administration.
+After attending school in Braga, and attending the Escola Académica in Lisbon starting in 1880, Norton de Matos started his degree in mathematics at the University of Coimbra in 1884.
+During that period, he joined the army, and, between 1888 and 1890, he completed the General Staff Course in the Military Academy.
+After several minor assignments in the armed forces, in 1898, he departed for Portuguese India as the head of the newly-formed Department of Surveying of Portuguese India.
+He remained in that position until 1908.
+The year after, he traveled in Macau and China as part of a diplomatic mission tasked with redrawing the borders between the two.

-1910s–1920s
+In 1911, after the proclamation of the republic (5 October 1910), he joined the Democratic Party.
+His political influence continued to increase and, in April 1912, he was nominated Governor-General of Angola, a territory bordering German South West Africa.

+1910s–1930s

-Norton de Matos' return to Portugal coincided with the transformation of the political system of Portugal into a republic.
+Norton de Matos returned to Portugal in 1911, after Portugal became a republic in 1910.
 He was prepared to serve the new regime, and he soon became the chief of staff of the 5th military division.
-In 1912 he gained the post of governor-general of Angola.
+In 1912, he was initiated into the Free Masons.
+That same year, he gained the post of Governor-General of Angola.
 His leadership was considered instrumental in protecting the Portuguese colony from foreign powers such as Britain, Germany and France.

-Norton de Matos was recalled to Portugal in 1915 due to a new political situation that arose in Portugal during the First World War and named Minister of War.
+Norton de Matos was recalled to Portugal in 1915 due to the new political situation in Portugal during the First World War.
+There, he was named Minister of War.
 In this capacity, he was responsible for organizing the Portuguese intervention on the Western Front.

 In 1917, Norton de Matos exiled himself to London after disagreements with the new republic.
 He later returned and became the Portuguese delegate to the Paris Peace Conference, which led to the Treaty of Versailles.
 Later he returned to Angola as High Commissioner of the Republic, from 1921 to 1923, before becoming Portuguese ambassador to the United Kingdom from 1923 to 1926.
-In 1929 he was elected a Grand Master of the Masons in Portugal.
+With the start of the Portuguese Military Dictatorship, he was removed from this position.

+In 1929 he was elected Grand Master of the Free Masons in Portugal, a position he held between 1930 and 1935.
+In 1935, Salazar (prime minister since 1932) banned all secret organizations and removed from state functions a number of people deemed insufficiently faithful to the regime, among them Norton de Matos.
+Matos then stepped down from his position as Grand Master.